Valerio Aboian

 Valerio Miguel Ángel Aboian (born 14 June 2002) is an Argentine tennis player of Armenian origin.

-Aboian has a career high ATP singles ranking of 378 achieved on 21 October 2024.
-He also has a career high doubles ranking of 242 achieved on 31 March 2025.
+Aboian has a career high ATP singles ranking of No. 350 achieved on 21 September 2026 and a career high doubles ranking of No. 242 achieved on 31 March 2025.

 Aboian has won 1 ATP Challenger doubles title at the 2023 Challenger Coquimbo with Murkel Dellien.